iondrive/config/README.md

 ## Principles

-  * Provide config in the environment variables.
+  * Application config is provided via environment variables.
 This ensures that infrastructure and deployment concerns don't leak into application code.
   * Every variable **must** be defined.
 This prevents scenarios where config can come from two or more places, such as defaults, command line or config files, simplifying debugging and setup.
   * Basic typed config, including enums.
 This prevents a category of bugs when checking config values, such as `"false" !== false`.